BerjisTech/berjis-schools/checklist.md

 - [x] Share modal in Schools lists current ACL and allows revoke (Lessons, Groups, Class panels)
 - [x] Audit: who changed what (editor history visible; no custom history in Schools)
 - [x] Peer review and feedback system
-- [ ] Version control for collaborative work
+- [x] Version control for collaborative work
+  - Acceptance criteria:
+    - For editor-backed resources (Docs, Sheets, Notes, PDF, Slides), users can open the resource and a dedicated history view via link-out.
+    - Endpoint: GET /v1/resources/{id}/history returns SSO-redirected open_url and history_url that take the user into the editor’s revision history.
+    - Actual revision storage and diffs live in the editor services; Schools integrates by linking and managing ACL.
 - [x] Group project management tools

 ### 4.2 One-on-One Communication